liperium/Yolol-Scripts/MaterialPointScanner.md

 # Material Point Scanner

-Scans constantly until it finds a result (or you depress the button).
+Scans constantly until it finds a result (or you release the button).

+Shows ore contents in **stacks**.

 Reads the ores in the opposite way, so you always have the core material first.